-Direct Loan borrowers at USAHS are required to complete Direct Loan Entrance Counseling before receiving the first disbursement of a Direct Loan.
+Direct Loan borrowers at USAHS must complete Direct Loan Entrance Counseling before receiving the first Direct Loan disbursement.
 Federal Direct Loan Entrance counseling is completed online at www.studentaid.gov under the "Loans and Grants" tab and helps students understand their rights and obligations as a student loan borrower.
 Loan counseling is mandatory and must be completed before a student can receive loan funds.